tigerbeetle/tigerbeetle/docs/DESIGN.md

 * We do not support custom commit results beyond accepted or rejected.
 A participant cannot indicate to TigerBeetle why they are rejecting the transfer.
 However, they may include an opaque reason in any of the custom fields.
 * The creation timestamp of a transfer is stored in the `create_transfer` state and in the `transfer` state.
 However, the commit timestamp is stored in the `commit_transfer` event only.

+## Fault Model

+We adopt the following fault model with respect to storage, network, memory and processing:

+### Storage Fault Model

+* Disks experience data corruption with significant and material probability.

+* Disk firmware or hardware may cause writes to be misdirected and written to the wrong sector, or not written at all, with low but nevertheless material probability.

+* Disk firmware or hardware may cause reads to be misdirected and read from the wrong sector, or not read at all, with low but nevertheless material probability.

+* Corruption does not always imply a system crash.
+Data may be corrupted at any time during its storage lifecycle: before being written, while being written, after being written, and while being read.

+* Disk sector writes are not atomic.
+For example, an Advanced Format 4096 byte sector write to a disk with an emulated logical sector size of 4096 bytes but a physical sector size of 512 bytes is not atomic, and would be split into 8 physical sector writes, which may or may not be atomic.
+We do not depend on any sector atomicity guarantees from the disk.

+* The Linux kernel page cache is not reliable and may misrepresent the state of data on disk after an EIO or latent sector error, see *[Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)* from the University of Wisconsin – Madison presented at the 2020 USENIX Annual Technical Conference.

+* File system metadata (such as the size of a file) is not reliable and may change at any time.

+* Disk performance and read and write latencies can at times be volatile, causing latency spikes on the order of seconds.
+A slow disk does not always indicate a failing disk, and a slow disk may return to median performance levels.
+For example, an SSD undergoing garbage collection.

+### Network Fault Model

+* Messages may be lost.

+* Messages may be corrupted.

+* Messages may be delayed.

+* Messages may be replayed.

+* TCP checksums are inadequate to prevent checksum collisions.

+* Network performance may be asymmetrical for the upload and download paths.

+### Memory Fault Model

+* Memory is protected with error-correcting codes sufficient for our purpose.
+We make no further effort to protect against memory faults.

+* Non-ECC memory is not supported by TigerBeetle.

+### Processing Fault Model

+* The system may freeze process execution for minutes or hours at a time, for example during a VM migration.

+* The system clock may jump backwards or forwards in time, at any time.

+* NTP can help, but we do not depend on NTP.

 ## Timestamps

 **All timestamps in TigerBeetle are strictly reserved** to prevent unexpected distributed system failures due to clock skew.
 For example, a payer could have all their transfers fail, simply because their clock was behind.
 This means that only the TigerBeetle leader may assign timestamps to data structures.